Quantitative Investment Strategies - From Wall Street to Your Street

-Building upon Markowitz's MPT, the son of the famous sociologist, Robert K. Morton, is the key contributor to quantitative investment strategies.
+Building upon Markowitz's MPT, the son of the famous sociologist, Robert K. Morton, is the key contributor to quantitative trading strategies.
 Robert C. Merton won the Nobel Memorial Prize in Economic Sciences for figuring out how to assess the value of derivatives.
-Together with two other economists - Fischer Black and Myron Scholes - they developed the Black–Scholes–Merton model.
+Together with two other economists - Fischer Black and Myron Scholes - they developed the Black--Scholes--Merton model.

 Such hedging has been dubbed as "continuously revised delta hedging," becoming hugely popular with both banks and hedge funds to this day.
 Of course, nowadays, there are many variations of the model by tweaking its underlying assumptions.

 Altogether, the application of calculus to quantitative finance made it possible to create a quantitative investment strategy that generates excess returns or alpha values.
 Although the term "quant" was initially reserved for developers of these models, who are usually programmers, mathematicians, and statisticians, it became interchangeable with their models themselves.

 This means there are as many quantitative strategies as there are developers who build them.
 Following the dot-com bubble in the late 1990s, quantitative trading strategies were fully embraced by institutional investors.
 However, as quants failed to predict the 2008 financial crisis, by not accounting for the effect of mortgage-backed securities, quant limitations became more visible.

 Nonetheless, quantitative strategies for portfolio construction have proven their merit over the decades.
 The most time-tested and popular quants were created by James O'Shaughnessy:

 The Trending Value - returned 21.2% annually over a period of 45 years.

 Quality-Adjusted Value Microcap - returned 20.3% annually over a period of 34 years.